NorthIsUp/enhanced-dash-mcp/docs/server_usage.md

 Press `Ctrl+C` to stop the server gracefully; the program handles `KeyboardInterrupt` without printing a stack trace.
 Version 1.1.10 fixes an issue where the server could hang during startup when interrupted.
+Both `KeyboardInterrupt` and internal cancellations use the same `_cancel_task` helper to ensure consistent cleanup.